Time Adder Calculator

 The result is shown in several formats, including HH:MM:SS, decimal hours, total minutes, and quarter-hour payroll rounding.
 That makes it easier to reuse the total in whatever system you are working in.

 Summing time by hand is easy to get wrong once you have more than a few entries.
-This calculator keeps the arithmetic and format conversion in one place so you can total a timesheet, workout log, or project record without rebuilding the math each time.
+This calculator keeps the arithmetic and format conversion together so you can total a timesheet, workout log, or project record without rebuilding the math each time.

 1. Enter time durations one per line or comma-separated